AndrewMagerman/wizard-book-study/homework_planner/homework_discord.md

 Week 15 (Logic programming)

-- do labs for week 15
+- do labs for week 15 including book exercises 4.55, 4.62
 - read the book Section 4.4.1–3
 - watch the lectures 42 & 43 & 44
 - read the course_notes for week 15